Tutorial

 .

-This tutorial will go over how to manage hashes in Redis, from creating them to retrieving and deleting the data held within a hash.
+This tutorial will discuss how to manage hashes in Redis, from creating them to retrieving and deleting the data held within a hash.

 This guide is written as a cheat sheet with self-contained examples.
 We encourage you to jump to any section that is relevant to the task you’re trying to complete.

 , the Redis command line interface.
-Note that if you’re using a different Redis interface — Redli, for example — the exact output of certain commands may differ.
+If you’re using a different Redis interface — Redli, for example — the exact output of certain commands may differ.

 To create a hash, run the hset